IP Report 2020 on Trade Mark Filing Statistics in Australia and Overseas

 A registered trade mark protects your exclusive rights to use, license and sell the mark from others who might want to use it for themselves.
 It’s also a profitable marketing tool because the value of your trade mark increases with the success of your business.

 Registered trade marks provides the trade mark owner protection for 10 years and this period can be renewed indefinitely.
+This process can be easy under the guidance of trademark lawyer.

 Trade mark applications and registrations